uclahs-cds/package-moPepGen/docs/vignette.md

     --index ./index
 ```

 `--skip-lines` indicates the top x number of lines in the abundance matrix that should be skipped.
 These lines are usually headers or notes output by the quantitation software. `--tx-id-col` is used to specify the 1-based column number for transcript IDs.
-Any type of quantitation metrics can be used for filtering (*e.g.* count, TPM, FPKM) as long as a desired cutoff is given in `--quant-cutoff`.
+Any type of quantitation metrics can be used for filtering (*e.g.* count, TPM, FPKM) as long as a desired cutoff is given in `--quant-cutoff` (inclusive).
 Note that the same reference GTF should be used during quantitation so the transcript IDs can be mapped correctly to variant peptides called by moPepGen.

 ### Splitting